Sieep-Coding/snow-simulation/README.md

 ## Rain Simulation, using raylib!

-This project uses raylib to create a simple "rain" effect.
+This project uses raylib to create a simple "raindrop" effect.

 I originally did this in Go and a lot of people seemed to like it.